The author is a guitarist and bassist with over 35 years of experience as a musician.

 Don't be confused by terms like "lead" guitar or "rhythm" guitar.
 Of course, these guys both play the same instrument, but lead and rhythm guitarists play different roles in a band.
 Lead guitarists are more likely to play solos and other intricate pieces, where the rhythm guitarist plays mostly chords.
 In many rock bands, two guitar players share these duties, or one player takes on both roles.

 Guitarists are generally considered more musical than bassists, and in rock music, they tend to attract a great deal of attention.
 After all, it’s their riffs and solos that are most memorable in many forms of modern music.

 To sum up: There’s a reason there is a video game called Guitar Hero and not one called Bass Hero.
 As a guitarist, your job is to write great riffs, play great solos, and know how to play rhythm when you need to.
 As a bassist, you need to be the driving force behind your band, and you’ll most likely be an unsung hero.

 Remember, this is all very general.
 Many musicians have and will continue to push both instruments outside of their traditional roles.
 Try telling Geddy Lee of Rush or Steve Harris of Iron Maiden that they can’t write riffs like a guitar player, or tell Les Claypool of Primus that bassists can't be as musically expressive as guitarists.

-Which is easier, guitar or bass?
 You may think that because the bass only has four strings that it’s an easier instrument to master, but that’s not necessarily true.
 Depending on what musical genre you’re interested in, and how hard you want to push yourself, both guitar and bass can be fairly easy or extremely hard.